makersacademy/takeaway-challenge/README.md

 During this challenge I changed my approach, instead of coding first and testing after, I did the opposite.
 Testing my "imaginary" code made me realise the quantity of methods and bits of code I needed to type.
 In case my implementation had been longer than the test I would have added parts in the test itself.

+The first User Story was pretty straightforward.
+I created a new Hash with some dishes and prices and then I printed it out using interpolation.

+The second User Story was a bit harder but I could manage to create a new key/value pair for my Hash so at the moment of the order a user would have been able to choose more than one portion of the same item.

+The third User Story took me quite a lot, I struggled iterating through the Array of Hashes so I could sum up all the different prices of the multiple items ordered.
+I couldn't manage to do that the way I wanted so I chose another way: I created a new local variable called "total" and that would have multiplied the quantity and the price related to the arguments given during the action of adding items in the basket.
+It worked at the end!

+The fourth and last User Story is incomplete unfortunately.
+It's commented out so I could pass rspec and rubocop properly but I really struggled to understand how to use Twilio.
+It gave me a few syntax error and also I couldn't manage to test it.